Josephine Zhao for School Board 2018

 Josephine is a public school mom, an engaged community leader, and a passionate advocate for students, parents, and public schools.
 She is a single mother of two girls enrolled in San Francisco public schools and has been deeply involved in the public school community since 2009.

-A firm believer in the power of community, Josephine has been an ardent leader in the PTA, on the English Language Advisory Council (ELAC), and the School Site Council (SSC) for several years.
+A firm believer in the power of community, Josephine has been an ardent leader in the PTA, on the English Learner Advisory Committee (ELAC), and the School Site Council (SSC) for several years.
 On the San Francisco Board of Education’s Parent Advisory Council she strove to ensure parents from all backgrounds had a seat at the table when policy is being discussed and developed.

 Josephine immigrated to the United States to pursue higher education and knows first-hand the power a quality education can have in changing lives.
 As a champion for our students, she was a key advocate in the successful campaign to add Geometry to SFUSD’s summer course curriculum for 10th grade students in 2017.